jlguenego/matrix/README.md

 # @jlguenego/matrix

-Une bibliothèque TypeScript pour manipuler les matrices en JavaScript.
+A TypeScript library for matrix operations in JavaScript.

 ## Installation